Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 ---

-#How is new truth distributed?
+#Where do we store state, how is new state distributed?

 ^
 - We can no longer mutate values in place and rely on implicitly shared state
 - We need to think about a *central authority* that can handle that for us
 - The first time around I came up with a custom solution to this problem
 - Since then explored some existing ones
 - Decided to try out the *Flux* architecture that facebook is using for their web frontend

 ---

-#How is new truth distributed?
+#Where do we store state, how is new state distributed?

-Drawing inspiration from the JavaScript world.
-Unidirectional data flow with flux/redux [^11] [^12]:
+Drawing inspiration from the JavaScript world [^11] [^12]:

 -> **Unidirectional Data Flow**